Strong negation in the theory of computable functionals TCF: Examples

-\begin{example}[Bisimilarity and Continuity] Instead of working with an equality on the total terms of a base-type $\iota$, we might consider an equality on the cototal (possibly infinite) terms.
-If we take the clauses of similarity $\approx_\iota$ from the last example and consider the greatest instead of the least fix-point we get bisimilarity relation $\sim_\iota$.
-For streams of booleans $\mathbb{S}$ its bisimilarity $\sim_{\mathbb{S}}$ is defined as the greatest fix-point with closure rule
+\begin{exa}[Bisimilarity and Continuity] Instead of working with an equality on the total terms of a base-type $\iota$, we might consider an equality on the cototal (possibly infinite) terms.
+If we take the clauses of similarity $\approx_\iota$ from the last example and consider the greatest instead of the least fixed-point we get the bisimilarity relation $\sim_\iota$.
+For streams of booleans $\mathbb{S}$ its bisimilarity $\sim_{\mathbb{S}}$ is defined as the greatest fixed point with closure rule